jmcnamara/pytest_c_testrunner/docs/source/running.rst

 So finally we are at the stage where we can run the test cases.

 If you'd like to try this for yourself
-`this project is on GitHub <http://github.com/jmcnamara/pytest_c_testrunner>`_ so that you can run the tests and try different options.
+`the code is included in a project on GitHub <http://github.com/jmcnamara/pytest_c_testrunner>`_ so that you try out different options.
 The examples below show some of the more common ones.

 The Default Output